chrisrzhou/surveyless/README.md

 - theme editor
 - results page
 - responses should work off the `/responses` github branch
-- STRETCH: tooling to detect malformed markdowns etc
+- STRETCH: tooling to detect malformed markdown/frontmatter, missing/duplicated question Ids.
+If the content of `/survey` folder has changed, reset the localstorage (or create a button that hard resets localstorage in DRAFT mode)